COVID-19 Questions and Answers for Complex Vascular Anomalies Families

 · DO NOT stop any medication unless directed to by your health care provider.

 · Follow the precautions noted (9,10).

-6. Are patients who are currently taking a beta blocker for an infantile hemangioma (IH) at risk?
-If yes, what are the recommendations for the babies and/or or caregiver who either present with symptoms or test positive for COVID-19?
+6. Are patients who are currently taking a beta-blocker for infantile hemangioma (IH) at risk?
+If yes, what are the recommendations for the babies and/or caregivers who either present with symptoms or test positive for COVID-19?

 · See comment on patients at higher risk in Q3.

-· Beta blockers are not immunosuppressive agents BUT they can worsen the symptoms of a viral illness such as wheezing.
-IF an infant is ill with pulmonary symptoms their health care provider should be called right away to discuss continuation of beta blockers.
+· Beta-blockers are not immunosuppressive agents BUT they can worsen the symptoms of a viral illness such as wheezing.
+IF an infant is ill with pulmonary symptoms their health care provider should be called right away to discuss the continuation of beta-blockers.
 DO NOT stop the medication without your health care advisors’ recommendation.

 · If a patient has an airway hemangioma and has been exposed to COVID-19 or has symptoms their health care provider should be notified right away.